 (b) Transactions and balances

 Foreign currency transactions are translated into the functional currency using the exchange rates prevailing at the dates of the transactions.
 Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation at period end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognised in the income statement, except when deferred in equity as qualifying cash flow hedges and qualifying net investment hedges.

 (c) Group entities

 From 1 April 2004, the results and financial position of all the Group’s entities that have a functional currency different from the presentational currency are translated into the presentation currency as follows:

-- (ii) income and expenses for each income statement (including components of comprehensive income) are translated at weighted average exchange rates as a reasonable approximation to the rates prevailing on the transaction dates; and
+- (ii)income and expenses for each income statement and cash flows are translated at weighted average exchange rates as a reasonable approximation to the rates prevailing on the transaction dates; and

 Prior to 1 April 2004, exchange differences were recognised in retained earnings.